-- 5. Type the BMC Web console admin password and press Enter to continue. - 6.
-The script prompts for the BMC configuration settings.
+- 5. The script prompts for the BMC configuration settings.
 Type new values for the settings you need to change and press Enter to continue.
 To accept an existing value, leave the field blank and press Enter.
-Repeat until the script displays Confirm input. - 7.
+Repeat until the script displays Confirm input. - 6.
 The script displays a summary of the settings you entered and prompts you to apply the settings or prompt for each setting again to make any corrections.
 Do one of the following: - To accept the settings that you entered and apply them to the BMCs, type y and press Enter. - To display each prompt again with passwords hidden, type n and press Enter.
 For each prompt, type any changes and press Enter to continue. - To display each prompt again with passwords in clear text, type unhide.
-For each prompt, type any changes and press Enter to continue. - 8.
-The configuration script begins to implement the BMC settings that you specified, and then exits. - 9.
+For each prompt, type any changes and press Enter to continue. - 7.
+The configuration script begins to implement the BMC settings that you specified, and then exits. - 8.
 View the output to confirm that the BMC configuration script completed successfully.